hybridcattt/hybridcattt.com/_posts/2021-07-13-start-testing-pragmatic-guide.md

 For example, running tests before every commit saves you from accidentally committing a version that doesn't even compile.

-It only gets better from there - every test you add verifies a tiny path in your code, not only for correctness of the produced result, but also that it doesn't crash or hang.
+It only gets better from there - every new test verifies a tiny path in the code code, not only for correctness of the produced result, but also that it doesn't crash or hang the app.

 Don't worry about ramping up the testing slowly - _any_ amount (and kind) of tests is better than none.